rsksmart/RSKIPs/IPs/RSKIP270.md

 Every time after a peg-in transaction is registered by the Bridge, the Bridge will count the number of UTXOs and perform the following actions:

 * **Consolidation**: If the number of UTXOs is higher than A, then (M+1) UTXOs will be immediately consolidated in a peg-out/peg-in transaction with a single Powpeg output.
 The additional inputs will be chosen greedily to consume low amounts.
-The fee for this consolidation UTXO will be consumed from the consolidation account (defined in next section).

 Before a peg-out is to be built, the Bridge will count the number of UTXOs and perform the following actions: